megicereni/project/README.md

 # project
-This project is a modern travel agency website using HTML,CSS and Bootstarp
+This project is a modern travel agency website using HTML,CSS and Bootstrap